Introduction

 Surgical Excision

 Excision of a Bartholin cyst or abscess may be required when office-based treatments fail.
-Possible complications include an increased risk of bleeding, post-surgical infection, pain secondary to scar tissue, and complications from general anesthesia.
+Possible complications include an increased risk of bleeding, postsurgical infection, pain secondary to scar tissue, and complications from general anesthesia.
 The surgical removal of Bartholin glands has not been shown to interfere with sexual function.[5]
 A specialist should perform this procedure.

-The surgeon uses a scalpel to perform an elliptical incision in the mucosa of the vulvar.
-Care is necessary not to incise into the cyst/abscess.
-Dissection using sharp and blunt methods separates the cyst/abscess from the surrounding structures.
-At the base of the cyst of the Bartholin gland is identified.
-The blood supply can be ligated using either cautery or suture.
-Then the cyst/abscess can be removed entirely.
-Utilizing a multi-layer closure, the space where the Bartholin cyst/abscess was is closed with interrupted sutures.
+The surgeon uses a scalpel to perform an elliptical incision in the vulvar mucosa.
+Care is necessary not to incise into the cyst or abscess.
+Dissection using sharp and blunt methods separates the lesion from the surrounding structures.
+The base of the Bartholin gland pathology is identified.
+The blood supply may be ligated using either cautery or suture.
+Then, the cyst or abscess may be removed entirely.
+The space where the Bartholin lesion used to be is closed with interrupted sutures utilizing a multilayer closure.
 The mucosal layer is closed with a simple running suture.

 Other Treatment Methods

 Carbon dioxide laser therapy can provide cyst vaporization in the outpatient setting.
-A study by Fambrini M et al. has concluded that CO2 laser vaporization is a safe and effective way to treat a Bartholin cyst completely.[6]
+A study by Fambrini et al has concluded that CO2 laser vaporization is a safe and effective way to treat a Bartholin cyst, resulting in complete resolution.[6]
 Silver nitrate ablation following cyst drainage was as effective as marsupialization and caused less scar formation in a prospective randomized trial.[7]
-Procedures such as cyst/abscess fenestration and needle aspiration with or without alcohol sclerotherapy require further clinical research.
+Procedures such as cyst or abscess fenestration and needle aspiration with or without alcohol sclerotherapy require further clinical research.

 Clinical Significance